 Family legend has it that Bossy's father placed a plastic hockey stick in the hands of two-year-old Michael to see what would result.
 Ever since he was a kid, he had his sights set on the NHL.
-For him, it wasn't so much a dream as a plan and he realized full well the stages he would have to go through: the peewees, then juniors, followed by a draft and finally the NHL.
+For him, it wasn't so much a dream as a plan, and he realized full well the stages he would have to go through: peewees, then juniors, followed by a draft and finally the NHL.
 Bossy's stats as a young player suggested he might indeed realize his goal.
-He had a season when he scored 170 goals.
+He had one season when he scored 170 goals.
 There was also a game in which he scored 23 times.
 The only reason he didn't have any assists in that game was that hardly anyone else but five-year-old Michael even touched the puck.

 The players had the habit of taking cheap shots at their opponents.
 In addition, the wild fans turned every game into a risky adventure.
 The coaches egged their boys on, and the boys readily followed instructions.
 Bossy had the misfortune of being on the wanted list.
 He had to pay for every goal he scored.
 During his junior career, he often heard sinister whispers from his opponents: "You'll be lucky to make it to the end of this game" or "Watch your back."
-Bossy also doffed his gloves to protect himself but more often than not found himself lying on the ice.
+Bossy occasionally dropped his gloves to protect himself but more often than not, found himself lying on the ice.

-Young hockey players in North America do go through that, but Bossy learned from his own bitter experience that violence and bullying on the ice were unacceptable.
-The sad thing was that after finishing his junior career with a broken nose and missing teeth and 309 goals in four seasons, Bossy was considered a timid player by NHL scouts.
+Young hockey players in North America go through that, but Bossy learned from his own bitter experience that violence and bullying on the ice were unacceptable.
+The sad thing was that after finishing his junior career with a broken nose and missing teeth and 309 goals in four seasons, Bossy was considered a timid player by some NHL scouts.
 In the Amateur Draft of 1977, 12 teams gave preference to other players.
 The New York Rangers and Toronto Maple Leafs did this twice.
 Only the New York Islanders made him their first choice, 15th overall.

 Bossy turned up at training camp with a desire to show what he could do.
-Coach Al Arbour placed him on the same line as two other up-and-coming stars - Bryan Trottier and Clark Gillies.
+Coach Al Arbour placed him on the same line as two other up-and-coming stars -- Bryan Trottier and Clark Gillies.
 In their first exhibition game, the Islanders mounted a good attack.
-Bossy and Trottier raced the length of the ice, outmaneuvering their opponents and flipping passes back and forth.
+Bossy and Trottier raced the length of the ice, outmaneuvring their opponents and flipping passes back and forth.
 Bossy didn't score, but Arbour said after the game, "We picked the guy we needed!"

 Having scored over 50 goals in three successive seasons, Bossy needed a fresh impetus.
 So he invented it.
 The great forward for the Montreal Canadiens, Maurice 'Rocket' Richard, scored 50 goals in 50 games in the 1944-45 season.
 Thirty-six years later, no one had ever been able to repeat that feat.
 Only a very few of his closest friends, including Trottier, knew about Bossy's plan.
 They liked the idea.
 But his partners couldn't imagine what it was going to cost them.

 At first, everything went according to plan, even a little better as Bossy reached the mark of 25 goals in 23 games.
 The whole league began talking about Bossy.
 Players were assigned to personally guard Bossy.
 But the media hadn't caught on yet.
-It was only after 36 games in the regular season, when Bossy had six hat tricks to his credit, that one journalist inquired whether the Islanders forward had his sights set on Phil Esposito's record - 76 goals in 78 games.
+It was only after 36 games in the regular season, when Bossy had six hat tricks to his credit, that one journalist inquired whether the Islanders forward had his sights set on Phil Esposito's record -- 76 goals in 78 games.
 That was when Bossy admitted which record he was after.
 The news caused an uproar.

 To add to the tension, Charlie Simmer, a forward with the Los Angeles Kings, had 46 goals in 49 games at the very same time.
-In Simmer's 50th game, which was played several hours earlier than the one at Long Island, Simmer got a hat trick and was just one goal shy of the mark.
+In Simmer's 50th game, which was played several hours earlier than the one on Long Island, Simmer got a hat trick and was just one goal shy of the mark.
 It was up to Bossy.